wiremock/api-template-library/apisetu.gov.in-meark/index.md

 ---
 slug: "apisetu-gov-in-meark"
-name: "Meark Enterprise Pvt.
+title: "Meark Enterprise Pvt.
 Ltd."
 provider: "apisetu.gov.in"
 description: "A single consolidated system of MEARK has been integrated with DigiLocker\
   \ to produce Co-curricular activity Awards for Universities and Academic Institutions\